-SC 299 Research Methods (2 credits) Prereq.: Sophomore or above.
+SC 299 Research Methods (2 credits) Prereq.: BY 112 or CH 112.
 This course teaches students an introduction to the methods and techniques that are used to produce and disseminate science information.
 Students will select topics, review literature, analyze findings, and write reports using correct formatting for science writing.
 Students will also give a scientific presentation that appropriately addresses/assesses both the topic and the audience effectively.
 Students will be exposed to collaborative work in science research.
 SC 299 may not be taken as an SC elective.
 Required for SC 499.
 Spring.